NREL/wind-hybrid-open-controller/docs/examples.md

 ```
 bash run_script.sh
 ```
-You will need to have and up-to-date Hercules (possibly on the develop branch) in your conda environment to run this.
-You may also need to changed permissions to run bash_script.sh as an executable (`chmod +x run_script.sh`).
+You will need to have an up-to-date Hercules installation (possibly on the develop branch) in your conda environment to run this.
+You may also need to change permissions to run bash_script.sh as an executable (`chmod +x run_script.sh`).

 Running the script performs several steps:

 1. It first executes construct_yaw_offsets.py, a python script for generating an optimized set of yaw offsets.

-2. It then uses the constructed yaw offsets to instantiate an run the wake steering simulation.
+2. It then uses the constructed yaw offsets to instantiate and run the wake steering simulation.

 3. The time series output is plotted in plot_output_data.py